VickyMontanez/mongoGlosario/README.md

 3. <u>**Indexing**:</u> Indexes improve query performance by creating data structures that allow MongoDB to locate and access data more efficiently.
 4. <u>**Sharding**:</u> When data grows beyond the capacity of a single server, MongoDB can distribute the data across multiple machines using sharding.
 Sharding is based on a shard key, and it ensures that related data is stored together.
 5. <u>**Replication**</u>: MongoDB can create replicas of data across multiple servers to ensure high availability and data redundancy.
 These replicas can automatically take over if the primary node fails.

+### :sparkles:Install MongoDB:sparkles:

+To install MongoDB, follow these general steps:

+1. **Choose your Operating System**: MongoDB supports various operating systems like Windows, macOS, and Linux.
+Make sure to download the appropriate installer for your OS.
+2. **Download the Installer**: Go to the official MongoDB [website](https://www.mongodb.com/try/download/community) and download the latest version of MongoDB.
+3. **Install MongoDB on Windows**:
+   - Double-click the downloaded installer (msi file).
+   - Follow the setup wizard instructions.
+   - MongoDB will be installed in the default directory: `C:\Program Files\MongoDB\Server\<version>`.
+The installation should also add MongoDB to your system's PATH, allowing you to run MongoDB commands from the command prompt.
+4. **Install MongoDB on Linux**:
+   - For Linux, the installation steps vary depending on the package manager used by your distribution.
+Here are the general steps:
+     - Import the MongoDB public GPG key.
+     - Add the MongoDB repository to your package manager.
+     - Install MongoDB using the package manager (e.g., apt, yum, dnf).
+     - Start the MongoDB service.
+     - Enable MongoDB to start on system boot (optional).
+5. **Verify Installation**:
+   - Open a terminal or command prompt.
+   - Type `npm mongo --version` and press Enter.
+If MongoDB is installed correctly, this command displays the version of MongoDB you have installed on your system.